oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/domain-lifecycle/scaling.md

 ```

 #### On-demand, updating the Cluster or Domain directly
+On-demand scaling (the ability to scale a cluster manually) of WebLogic clusters can be done by directly updating the `.spec.replicas` field of the Cluster or Domain resources.
 ##### Updating the Cluster directly
 To scale an individual WebLogic cluster directly, one can simply edit the `replicas` field of its associated Cluster resource.
 This can be done by using `kubectl`.
 More specifically, you can modify the Cluster directly by using the `kubectl edit` command.
 For example:
 ```shell